Skip to main content

 }

-• Switching authentication methods: Start with custom authentication for an embedded ceremony, then switch to email link authentication if the recipient doesn’t complete it within a set time
+• Switch from custom authentication to email link if the recipient hasn’t signed within a set time.

-• Extending access: Provide a new ceremony URL if the original one has expired or been compromised
+• Provide a new URL after the original one expires.

 // X-API-Key: key_test_...